 If you look at ticket sales, merchandise sales, mainstream media exposure and general public perception, Stone Cold Steve Austin (born Steve Anderson and renamed Steve Williams after his stepfather following his mother’s remarriage to Ken Williams – a man, to this day, Austin calls his “real” father) is the most popular professional wrestler of all time.
 Bigger than John Cena, bigger than The Rock, and even bigger than Hulk Hogan.
 His redneck anti-hero persona, as well as his weekly storyline in which he fought with and beat up his overbearing boss, thus allowing frustrated working class viewers live vicariously through him, resonated with viewers so much that “WWE Monday Night Raw” was not only the most watched cable TV program at the time but, for a short while, was the most popular TV show overall.

 Austin began his career in the home of Texas wrestling – WCCW – before moving on to WCW as “Stunning” Steve Austin.
 Despite winning a number of titles there, he was never really given the chance to excel and was eventually let go while recuperating from an injury.
 He would then move on to the then-WWF as “The Ringmaster” before hitting upon his Stone Cold gimmick and international superstardom.
-These days he spends his time between his home in Austin, his ranch in Tilden, TX and his home in Los Angeles, CA. When not producing his weekly podcast, The Steve Austin Show, he’s starring in whatever movie he damn well pleases, his reality TV competition on CMT, S And that’s the bottom line because Stone Cold said so.
+These days he spends his time between his home in Austin, his ranch in Tilden, TX and his home in Los Angeles, CA. When not producing his weekly podcast, The Steve Austin Show, he’s starring in whatever movie he damn well pleases, his reality TV competition on CMT, and that’s the bottom line because Stone Cold said so.